tykiww/covid19-impacted-projections/README.md

 # Time Series Forecasting
+We built this repository to help retailers prepare for, and evaluate the impact of, the COVID-19 epidemic.
+This repository can be used to forecast future timeseries values, and compare these forecasts against observed values to measure the impact-to-date of fleet-wide influences.

+The repository consists of python scripts which utilize various methods of forecasting, and a generic excel model that can be used to track and estimate effects at the store, department, and state level.

 ## 1. Code Usage

 ### 1.1 File descriptions and order of execution.
 ### 1.2 File parameters.
 There are only a few parameters that need to be adjusted within with each script to get started.